-The International Bridge Press Association (IBPA) is a worldwide web; IBPA has more than 300 members in all corners of the world.
-Its main objective is to assist bridge journalists in their bridge related professional activities, see further the Constitution,
+The International Bridge Press Association is a worldwide web.
+IBPA has more than 300 members in all corners of the world.
+The main objectiveis to assist bridge journalists in their bridge related professional activities, see further the Constitution.

 IBPA liaise with the World Bridge Federation, its zonal organizations, national contract bridge organizations, and other bodies, in order to achieve good working conditions for members.
-Bridge writers can apply for full membership, others can join as an associate member.
+Bridge writers can apply for full membership, others can join as associate members.

 Full membership is a must for every professional bridge journalist.
 At major tournaments IBPA membership is the key to the press room and a number of other benefits.
 Between venues the IBPA Bulletin and IBPA's news services are a never ceasing source of column material.
 You can file your application for full membership now.